pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 ## How to Resume

 - Review this file and referenced memory bank docs for all context and plans.
-- Begin with finalizing serverless migration: remove any legacy backend/server.js or similar files if present, test all endpoints, and update Vercel environment variables as needed.
+- Begin with finalizing serverless migration: test all endpoints, and update Vercel environment variables as needed.
 - All technical and project rules are documented in .cline/rules and .clinerules.

-_Last updated: 2025-04-11 20:33 EDT_
+_Last updated: 2025-04-11 22:00 EDT_